Kacey Musgraves Sets The Record Straight After Reports She Backed Kid Rock In His Vulgar Slam Of Taylor Swift

 It appeared that singer Kacey Musgraves was one of the only celebrities siding with Kid Rock after his vulgar slam of Taylor Swift, but now the country star is setting the record straight.

-This week, Kid Rock went on a rant against the singer on Twitter, claiming that she only wanted to be a Democrat so she could break into Hollywood.
-Kid Rock then shared a crude comment insinuating that Swift was willing to trade sexual favors in exchange for acting roles.
+This week, Rock went on a rant against the singer on Twitter, claiming that she only wanted to be a Democrat so she could break into Hollywood.
+The musician then shared a crude comment insinuating that Swift was willing to trade sexual favors in exchange for acting roles.
 After many years of shying away from politics, Taylor Swift endorsed U.S. Senate candidate Phil Bredesen in the 2018 midterm elections and recently opened up about her decision not to publicly endorse Hillary Clinton in the 2016 election, saying she wasn’t sure it would be helpful.

 As Hollywood Life reported, an image circulated claiming to show that Kacey Musgraves had “liked” the tweet from Kid Rock that sparked controversy, but Musgraves spoke out to say that she is tight with Taylor and that the image was a fake.

-“Last week I was dragged because of how liberal I am and anyone that knows me knows how outspoken I am about equality and respect,” Musgraves said in statement posted to Twitter.
+“Last week I was dragged because of how liberal I am and anyone that knows me knows how outspoken I am about equality and respect,” Musgraves said in a statement posted to Twitter.
 “I’ve connected with Taylor – she knows this is NOT how I feel and we are cool.
 That was a manipulated image, (I don’t even follow Kid Rock), and I would NEVERRR support any message promoting such disgusting misogyny.”

 Musgraves had claimed earlier that her Twitter account had been hacked, leading to some confusion among fans who questioned whether she was being truthful about not liking Kid Rock’s crude tweet.
-But Musgraves clarified that she had seem the image claiming she liked the tweet and thought it meant her account had been hacked, though later learned that the image itself was fake.
+But Musgraves clarified that she had seen the image claiming she liked the tweet and thought it meant her account had been hacked, though later learned that the image itself was fake.

 Kid Rock blasts Taylor Swift for being a Democrat https://t.co/jkIKOTyOe9 pic.twitter.com/VQJANsoGKQ